 Winter is when the vines go dormant, go to sleep if you will, conserving energy for the next production of grapes.
 This is the time when viticulturists come in and prune back the vines.

-They wait in the wings for the first frost of winter and from that moment on until early spring you will find them busy getting vines ready for the next years harvest.
+They wait in the wings for the first cold temperatures or frost of winter and from that moment on until early spring you will find them busy getting vines ready for the next years harvest.

 What you do today…

 Pruning is probably the most important thing one does in a vineyard as it impacts on your harvest directly.
 You see, the pruning you do this winter affects successive years, so not just next year, but the years after.
 So, yup, it’s important.

 Think Bonsai tree and getting it to grow the way you want it to.
 This means clipping little bits off each year, training it to become the shape you want.
 That’s what it is like pruning a vine.
 You want it to grow the way you wish to give you the best fruit for the next year and its future.

 The state of vines can really vary.
 The vines we looked after were a real mess.
 They hadn’t been pruned properly in years, maybe not ever, from the looks of them.
 The roots angled over and canes (e.g. a branch) were all over the place, going which ever way.

 Ideally what you want is a nice straight ‘trunk’ that would then have a ‘branch’ (or two, depending on method) extending sideways, along a wire, from which additional branches (canes) will extend, the ones bearing the grapes.
 It’s about working the vines into as close a proximity of the ideal as possible, knowing it may take years to actual achieve this.

 How to Prune